 Sharon earned a Bachelor of Architecture, graduating Cum Laude, from Roger Williams University.
 She holds architectural licenses in five states, including New York, California, Rhode Island, Massachusetts and Washington D.C. and is recognized by the UAE government as an Architect.
 She also holds an NCARB certificate, and is a professional member of The American Institute of Architects.

 Colletta Conner leads project management and design in ForrestPerkins’ Dallas office.
-With over twenty years of experience, Colletta has worked with major brands, including Starwood Hotels and Resorts Hilton Hotels Marriott and independent properties.
-Her projects include landmark historic hotels such as the Westin St. Francis in San Francisco, The Hermitage Hotel in Nashville, The Sinclair Autograph Collection in Fort Worth, Texas and The Plaza Hotel in El Paso.
+With over twenty years of experience, Colletta has worked with major brands, including Starwood Hotels & Resorts, Hilton Hotels, Marriott, Wyndham and Boutique independent properties.
+Her projects include landmark historic hotels such as the Westin St. Francis in San Francisco, The Hermitage Hotel in Nashville, The Sinclair Autograph Collection in Fort Worth, Texas, The Tulsa Club Curio in Tulsa, OK, and The Plaza Hotel in El Paso.
 She also leads the design of major luxury multi-residential projects.
 Colletta’s ability to balance highly detailed design with astute project and financial management combine to make her a strong and respected mentor and leader in the firm and a valued collaborator with our clients.

 Fred joined ForrestPerkins in 2017 as a Associate Principal with over 35 years of interior design experience.
 He has an extensive background in Architecture and Design integration, as well as collaboration with Shell/Core Architecture teams.
 This wide-ranging expertise brought him to successfully leading the design process on projects with Hyatt Hotels, Starwood Hotels, Marriott, Moxy, and Virgin USA.